ImagingDataCommons/highdicom/docs/coding.rst

   is used to refer to DICOM concepts, as well as other concepts within the radiology workflow.
 - `SNOMED-CT <http://snomed.info/sct>`_.
-This terminology contains codes to describe medical concepts including anatomy, diseases and procedures.
+This terminology contains codes to describe medical concepts including anatomy, diseases, and procedures.
 - `RadLex <http://www.radlex.org/>`_.
 A standardized terminology for concepts in radiology.
 - `UCUM <https://ucum.org/>`_.
 A terminology specifically to describe units of